SlimeVR/SlimeVR-Installer/windows/web/README.md

 1. Copy plugin DLLs to corresponding folders to `<NSIS_INSTDIR>\Plugins`.
 1. Run NSIS and click **Compile NSI scripts**.
 1. Open and build `slimevr_web_installer.nsi` by following the usage instructions in the opened **MakeNSISW** window.
-1. Open and build `usb_drivers_installer.nsi` the same way as in previous step.

 ## Useful links